-The 100 Web Characters project is a collection of 100 illustrated characters and their stories.
+The 100 Web Characters project is a collection of 100 illustrated (and sometimes animated) characters and their stories.
 Each illustrated character is based on a web or technology term, and is accompanied by a hand-written story of who they are, and what they get up to.

 I illustrated the characters and wrote the first version of all their stories during the official 100 Day Project in 2019.
 I posted the character along with their story to Instagram each day.
-One of the funnest things about a 100 Day Project is collating the days into something at the end.
-When I started I was planning on putting the characters up online, but after the 100 days I decided to hand-write each of the stories and make a book out of it!
+After the 100 days I decided to hand-write each of the stories and make a book out of it!
 Why!?
 Because I absolutely loved the project!
 Coming up with the stories and illustrating the characters in Procreate was a blast.
 And I wanted them to exist in real life for people to experience on a coffee table, or as a bedtime story.